Britten Pears Arts: Aldeburgh Music Today

 The Aldeburgh Festival of Music and the Arts remains at the core of Aldeburgh Music's annual programme.
-The current artistic director of the Aldeburgh Festival is Pierre-Laurent Aimard.
+Artistic directors of the Aldeburgh Festival have included composer Thomas Ades (1999-2008) and from 2009-16 Pierre-Laurent Aimard.

 Traditionally starting on the second Friday in June and running for 17 days, events are presented not only in the various venues at Snape Maltings, but in all the traditional Festival venues such as Aldeburgh Parish Church, Orford Church, Blythburgh Church and the Festival's original home, Aldeburgh’s Jubilee Hall.
 Site-specific events have taken place elsewhere, such as Sizewell Beach (Everlasting Night, 2011), Leiston Long Shop Museum (Before Life and After, 2012), RAF Bentwaters Airbase (Faster than Sound), and community events on the beach.
-In 2012 there were 74 events in the main festival, with a further 24 events at The Pumphouse.
 The Pumphouse, situated off the marshes on the outskirts of the town, provides an informal, alternative performance venue.

 Although Britten’s work always features in the Festival – and played a large role in 2013, his centenary year – it by no means dominates the programme, which continues to commission and present new work from contemporary composers, as well as exploring themes across many genres.
-In 2012, the Festival's Artist in Residence was composer-conductor Oliver Knussen, a former artistic director of the Festival, and featured works by Helmut Lachenmann.
+The Festival's Artists in Residence have included composer-conductor Oliver Knussen, a former artistic director of the Festival, in 2012, and composer George Benjamin in 2015.
 Previous contemporary composers to be examined in depth in recent festivals include György Ligeti and Marco Stroppa (2011), George Benjamin and Pierre Boulez (2010), Harrison Birtwistle and Elliott Carter (2009) and György Kurtág (2008).

-Festivals also include work by the Britten–Pears Young Artist Programme, including Britten–Pears Alumni.
+Festivals also include work by the Britten Pears Young Artist Programme, including Britten–Pears Alumni.
 A programme of fringe events takes place at The Pumphouse in Aldeburgh.